 Healthy living is about to become easier and more fun for children across Canada.
 The Play Exchange’s ACTIVE AT SCHOOL Challenge has named 13 winning ideas that help students increase their levels of physical activity every day!
 One winner was selected from each province and territory, and each will receive $3,000 to help implement their healthy living idea in local schools.

-Claudine LaBelle, founder of FitSpirit, shares what inspires her and offers tips for up-and-coming social entrepreneurs who are seeking to launch their own projects.
+Claudine LaBelle, Founder and President of FitSpirit, shares what inspires her and offers tips for up-and-coming social entrepreneurs who are seeking to launch their own projects.
 FitSpirit helps girls, ages 12 to 17, embrace physical activity and discover the positive health benefits of staying active for life.
 The program has impacted over 67,000 girls throughout Ontario and Quebec since 2007.